 The best way to get up-to-date information about trail conditions is to contact the local tourist office.
 Webcams can also be helpful to some extent.

-I highly recommend packing Lightweight Microspikes and Hiking Poles, so you can safely cross snow fields if necessary.
+I highly recommend packing lightweight microspikes and hiking poles, so you can safely cross snow fields if necessary.ย

 Most hikes in the Dolomites donโt require a cable car.
 Still, be aware that cable car services wind down between mid-September and late October, depending on the region.